pedrotomas27/Multi-SLAM-packages/README.md

 | DLO              | ✔️                     | ✔️                       |

 *Note: ✔️* - Success was achieved only with Velarray M1600.
 Methods do not support Bpearl technology.
+*DLO and DLIO already supported our LiDAR technology.
 ### Usage Instructions

 1. **Transform Data**: For SLAM methods that do not directly support Velarray M1600 or Bpearl LiDAR technology, use the provided Python nodes to convert your data into the VLP-16 format.